Compare and review Winter and Summer Tires on a Land Rover Discovery

-We drive a lot, both on pavement, snow and dirt.
-Our vehicles offer us the opportunities to experience different places as well as quiet time together.
-They help fulfill our goal in life which is to spend as much times as possible as a family pursing outdoor activities such as skiing, camping, hiking, climbing and swimming in mountain lakes.
+We drive a lot on pavement, snow and dirt.
+Our 2001 Land Rover Discovery 2 offer us the opportunities to experience different places as well as quiet time together.

-Our vehicles are used both off-road and for highway driving so we needed to choose a tire that would perform well on pavement and terrain.
+Our Rover is used both off-road and for highway driving so we needed to choose a tire that would perform well on pavement and terrain.
 Choosing the right tire for you is a personal choice but there are some products that are just made better.
 We are sharing our preferences to hopefully make your decision easier.

 Testing Off-Road Driving Skills and Tires